| Early Drinking Onset Increases Lifetime Injury Risk

 report--is that young people and their parents need to be aware of both short-

+and long-term risks of adolescent drinking," said Dr. Gordis.
 The source of the data for both the alcohol disorder and the injury-risk

 analyses was the National Longitudinal Alcohol Epidemiologic Survey (NLAES),